fburic/candia/README.md

 ### 0. Configure CANDIA execution

-The execution of the pipeline is configured through a YAML file (`test_experiment/config/candia.yaml`).
+The execution of the pipeline is **configured through a YAML file** (e.g. `test_experiment/config/candia.yaml`).
 This configuration file specifies the location of input and intermediate files, as well as algorithm parameters.
 The paths are interpreted as relative to the experiment directory `root_dir`.

+#### Good practice

+It is recommended to create **separate configuration files** for each parameter variation to be included in final results, rather than changing a single configuration file.
+Different configuration files may also be created for each stage of the pipeline.
+The important thing is to supply the relevant parameters to each script.

 Please read through the next steps to see which parameters are relevant at each step.
 A full configuration file is provided in the test experiment.